Residential Boarding Policy

 • Are still within the four consecutive semesters on campus residency requirement

-• Received an denial (initial request and/or appeal) for exemption by the Housing Exemption Committee or appropriate designee
+• Receive a denial for exemption by the Housing Exemption/Cancellation Committee or appropriate designee

 Students are not obligated to the boarding policy if they: